-Defense's Response to Paragraph 9 (e) of State's Motion (Dr. Vernard Adams)
+Defense's Response to Paragraph 9 (e) of State's Motion (Dr. Hayden)

 It is utterly remarkable that given the circumstances of this case, the State claims that the interests of justice compel the Defendant to produce copies of deposition transcripts to the prosecution.
-First, Dr. Thogmartin is a prosecution witness.
+First, the aforementioned individuals are prosecution witnesses.
 Second, a prosecutor (taking extensive notes) was present at every deposition of every state witness.
-Third, in his October 6, 2015 Defendant's Second Notice of Reciprocal Discovery, undersigned counsel gratuitously both advised the State that Dr. Adams was provided a copy of Dr. Thogmartin's deposition transcript and provided the contact information of the court reporter, from whom they can order a copy of the transcript at a reasonable rate.
+Third, in his October 6, 2015 Defendant's Second Notice of Reciprocal Discovery, undersigned counsel gratuitously both advised the State that Dr. Hayden was provided a copy of the relevant deposition transcripts and provided the contact information of the court reporter, from whom they can order a copy of the transcript at a reasonable rate.